FYSS5120 Efficient Numerical Programming

 Dennis Ritchie and Brian Kernighan.

-Despite of little or no tutoring, during the past 30+ years I've written way too many lines of code.
+Despite of little or no tutoring, I have written way too many lines of code.

 These lectures and demos are intended to give you enough confidence to use Python, Julia or C++